 everywhere has the right to a healthy life

 Your purchase of the The Wellness Supermarket Buying Guide supports the School of Public Health faculty and students in their work to confront the major health challenges of our generation.
-A portion of every sale goes to funding scholarships.
-Your purchase will directly benefit your own health as well as those in your community.
+All profits earned by the University of California, Berkeley, from the sale of the White Papers fund scholarships, fellowships, and student grants, plus resources for student organizations and activities at the School of Public Health.
+Your purchase will directly benefit your health as well as the health of the greater community.

 You can count on The School of Public Health to bring you medical information that is trustworthy, impeccably researched and current.